Sensory integration that is the work of the senses

 This problem is particularly visible while performing new motor exercises for both fine and gross motor skills.
 Children with dyspraxia find it more difficult to assess how to use their bodies in order to achieve particular results, i.e. tie their shoes or throw a ball into a basket.

 What to do when the child has sensory integration disorders

-Furthermore, it would be also necessary to change one's approach towards a child suffering from sensory integration disorders as well as adjust expectations to the child's possibilities and conduct therapies in both therapeutic office and in home.
+Furthermore, it would be also necessary to change one's approach towards a child suffering from sensory integration disorders as well as adjust expectations to the child's possibilities and conduct therapy in both therapeutic office and at home.
 Working with the child ought to include groups of persons much broader than parents and teachers.
 However, both friends and family should be informed about the established means of approach.

-The order of the day ought to be adjusted as well.
+The order of the day should be adjusted as well.
 Sometimes, it will need to be regulated and adhered to specified hours of meals, classes and sleep (rituals are of utmost importance for children with sensory integration disorders).
 In some cases, it will be necessary to find a lot of time to work with the child.

 The biggest challenge to be overcome is in terms of emotions and endurance of parents.
 Beginnings are often hard, but practice shows that a combination of work, co-operation with specialists brings forth excellent results even in the most difficult cases.